Sugar Ray Leonard vs. Thomas Hearns (2nd meeting)

 - See also: Sugar Ray Leonard vs. Thomas Hearns I

-- At Leonard's insistence, Hearns agreed to a catchweight of 164 lbs.
-Hearns would have had to pay Leonard $500,000 if he came in over 164 lbs.
+- At Leonard's insistence, Hearns agreed to a catchweight of 164 pounds.
+Hearns would have had to pay Leonard $500,000 if he came in over 164 pounds.

 - Leonard was guaranteed $13 million, and Hearns was guaranteed $11 million.
 Leonard also got 40% of the promotional gross over $30 million, and Hearns got 35%.

-- Two days before the fight, Thomas Hearns's youngest brother, Henry Hearns, shot his 19-year-old fiance after she threatened to leave him.
-He shot her in Thomas's Detroit home and used Thomas's gun.
+- Two days before the fight, Henry Hearns, the younger brother of Thomas Hearns, shot his 19-year-old fiance after she threatened to leave him.
+He shot her in his brother's Detroit home and used his brother' gun.
 Henry was arraigned on a first-degree murder charge the day of the fight.
 He was later convicted of second-degree murder and sentenced to twenty years in prison.
 In 1992, Thomas agreed to pay the woman's family $685,000 to settle a wrongful death lawsuit.

 - Leonard was a 3 to 1 favorite.

 - A capacity crowd of 15,300 watched the fight at Caesars Palace.

 - Leonard wore red and white striped trunks with the word AMANDLA on the waistband.
 Amandla means "power" in Zulu and was commonly used in anti-apartheid demonstrations.
 The day of the fight marked the 25th anniversary of Nelson Mandela being sentenced to life in prison by the South African government for committing sabotage.